dotnet/docs-maui/docs/user-interface/controls/tableview.md

 ## Size items

-By default, all cells of the same type in a `TableView` have the same height.
+By default, all cells of the same type in a <xref:Microsoft.Maui.Controls.TableView> have the same height.
 However, this behavior can be changed with the `HasUnevenRows` and `RowHeight` properties.
 By default, the `HasUnevenRows` property is `false`.

-The `RowHeight` property can be set to an `int` that represents the height of each item in the `TableView`, provided that `HasUnevenRows` is `false`.
-When `HasUnevenRows` is set to `true`, each item in the `TableView` can have a different height.
+The `RowHeight` property can be set to an `int` that represents the height of each item in the <xref:Microsoft.Maui.Controls.TableView>, provided that `HasUnevenRows` is `false`.
+When `HasUnevenRows` is set to `true`, each item in the <xref:Microsoft.Maui.Controls.TableView> can have a different height.
 The height of each item will be derived from the contents of each cell, and so each item will be sized to its content.

 Individual cells can be programmatically resized at runtime by changing layout related properties of elements within the cell, provided that the `HasUnevenRows` property is `true`.
 The following example changes the height of the cell when it's tapped: